-I've experimented with a variety of techniques throughout my guild career to keep people invested and reading.
-One of those techniques is simply: Have officers drive content.
+I've experimented with a variety of techniques to keep people participating.
+One such tactic: Have officers drive content.
 They are the leaders, the ones who are turned to for advice and guidance.
 They need to set the example by providing updated topics on their class, and what players need to be aware of in order to continually improve their game.
+And (perhaps most importantly) if you're not being rotated in for raids, the first person you'll go to is your officer.
 At the start of WotLK, I mandated that officers keep their topics fresh with links to spreadsheets, info on the latest patches, and what their class needs to be thinking about on a day-to-day basis.
 I wanted to breed excellence.

 "This is not 'The View'.
 Move along"

-|The 25-Man Progression team poses outside|
+|The 25-Man Progression team poses outside Wryrmrest|

 Proactively, I would open an IM window with him, and ask if he was up-to-speed with our changes to flame wall movement -- he didn't know what I was talking about.
 I had to specifically ping him each and every time a new piece of information was discussed.
 In my quest to delegate responsibility in WotLK, Kurst was turning the tables on me, giving me more to worry about rather than less.

 It wasn't enough.

 Officially, it was just a demotion.
-There was no clause that he had forfeit membership.
-He alone chose this route.
-Remaining to himself for the days following, he logged on a few times to collect his things, go about his daily routine, but spoke to no-one, and made no announcement of his intentions on the forums.
+There was no clause stating he had to forfeit guild membership.
+He alone chose to withdraw.
+Remaining to himself for the days following the demotion, he logged on a few times to collect his things, go about his daily routine, but spoke to no-one, and made no announcement of his intentions on the forums.